Takeover: Backflip takeover

-Financing
+Takeover financing

 Funding

 Often a company acquiring another pays a specified amount for it.
 This money can be raised in a number of ways.
 Although the company may have sufficient funds available in its account, remitting payment entirely from the acquiring company's cash on hand is unusual.
 More often, it will be borrowed from a bank, or raised by an issue of bonds.
 Acquisitions financed through debt are known as leveraged buyouts, and the debt will often be moved down onto the balance sheet of the acquired company.
 The acquired company then has to pay back the debt.
 This is a technique often used by private equity companies.
 The debt ratio of financing can go as high as 80% in some cases.
 In such a case, the acquiring company would only need to raise 20% of the purchase price.

 Loan note alternatives

 Cash offers for public companies often include a "loan note alternative" that allows shareholders to take a part or all of their consideration in loan notes rather than cash.
 This is done primarily to make the offer more attractive in terms of taxation.
 A conversion of shares into cash is counted as a disposal that triggers a payment of capital gains tax, whereas if the shares are converted into other securities, such as loan notes, the tax is rolled over.